-TDU was established in 1907 as a vocational school for young engineers, Denki School, pursuing the ideal of industrial education, and marked its 110th anniversary in 2017.
+TDU was established in 1907 as a vocational school for young engineers, Denki School, pursuing the ideal of industrial education, and marks its 110th anniversary in 2017.
 TDU has been underpinning Japan’s modernization for more than a century, and has been steadily building up its history and tradition with Japan’s science and technology development.
 TDU has evolved into an educational and research institution operating in the field of science and technology.
-We incorporate 5 graduate schools, 6 undergraduate schools, a research facility, a junior and a senior high school, and a university press.
-We embrace a total student population of about 12,000 and have sent over 220,000 talented graduates out into all walks of life.
+We incorporate 6 graduate schools, 5 undergraduate schools, a research facility, a junior and a senior high school, and a university press.
+We embrace a total student population of 12,000 and have sent over 220,000 talented graduates out into all walks of life.

 Our founders, Seiichi Hirota and Shinkichi Ogimoto, held as the founding spirit of the University the desire to “promote and disseminate industrial education in Japan and strive to become a headquarters for science of the future through education that emphasizes practical study.”
 This spirit still burns as the foundation for building not only TDU, but also Japan, which aims to transform itself into a science – and technology-intensive nation.

 Our mission is to lead world society by educating people under our founding spirit, creating academic value, and contributing widely to the global community.
 We consider this to be the role of a university that is the focal point for building and passing down intelligence, wisdom, and knowledge to future generations.